dabit3/near-subgraph-workshop/README.md

 Next, we'll want to enable a couple of features like __Full Text Search__ as well as the __IPFS API__.

-To do this, add the following feature flags as top level configurations (after the s`chema` declaration):
+To do this, add the following feature flags as top level configurations (after the `schema` declaration):

 ```yaml
 features: